KonnorRogers/bridgetown-automation-tailwindcss/README.md

 ## What this automation does

-This automation will create the following files:
+This automation will create the following file:

+- `tailwind.config.js`

+It will replace the following file:

 - `webpack.config.js`
-- `tailwind.config.js`

-It will modify the following files:
+It will modify the following file:

 - `frontend/index.scss`